magento/devdocs/guides/v1.0/migration/README.md

 ### Install the tool from packages.magento.com
 To install the migration tool, you must update `composer.json` in the Magento root installation directory to provide the location of the migration tool package.

 Sample data is versioned like Magento code.
-Before you begin, you can either either:
+Before you begin, you can either:

 *	Find the exact version you want at <a href="http://packages.magento.com/#magento/data-migration-tool" target="_blank">packages.magento.com</a>.
 *	Install the latest version using Composer <a href="https://getcomposer.org/doc/01-basic-usage.md#next-significant-release-tilde-and-caret-operators-" target="_blank">next significant release syntax</a>.